IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/automate.md

-15. Add a new tile, Common -> Try
+15. Add a new building block, Common -> Try

-16. Inside the Try, add a new tile, Pliant -> user-controller -> readUser
+16. Inside the Try, add a new building block, Pliant -> user-controller -> readUser

 	a.
 Change name to IRNA_Find_User

 	b.
-Click on the tile to open the right side panel and complete the following fields
+Click on the building block to open the right side panel and complete the following fields

 		i. authKey: $IRNACredentials